hankbao/libreboot/docs/gnulinux/grub_cbfs.md

 ---
-title: How to replace the default GRUB configuration file on a libreboot system ...
+title: How to replace the default GRUB configuration file ...

 Libreboot on x86 uses the GRUB